Easy Fudge Recipe made with just four ingredients for a smooth and delicious chocolate treat!

 To Store.
 You can store it in individual squares or as a whole block of fudge.
 If storing as individual pieces, place waxed paper between the layers of fudge in an airtight container.
 If storing the whole block of fudge, wrap it well with plastic wrap.
 Store in a cool place for up to a week or in the refrigerator for up to 3 weeks.

 To Freeze.
 Chocolate fudge freezes beautifully.
-Simply allow it to harden in the refrigerator as instructed in the recipe.
+Allow it to harden in the refrigerator as instructed in the recipe.
 Then, either cut the fudge into individual pieces or freeze it as a whole block.
 To freeze already cut into pieces, place waxed paper between the layers of fudge in an airtight, freezer-safe container.
 To freeze a whole block of fudge, wrap it well with plastic wrap and then wrap it well with foil.
 Freeze for up to 3 months.
 To serve, remove from the freezer and allow to thaw overnight in a cool place.

-Photo of fudge with mixed nuts and fruit on a plate
+Photo of fudge with mixed nuts and fruit on a plate.

 Favorite Fudge Flavors

 Roasted Nuts – Add a cup of chopped, roasted nuts.
-Great options are roasted pecans, roasted peanuts, cashews, almonds, walnuts, pistachios or even a mixture of your favorites.
+Great options are roasted pecans, roasted peanuts, cashews, almonds, walnuts, pistachios, or even a mixture of your favorites.

 Salted Caramel Fudge – Stir ¼ cup of salted caramel into the mixture before chilling.
 Once chilled, top with flaky salt to enhance the flavor even more!